 When I ran my lawn-care company, turf renovation time was my favourite time of the year.
 As this was the service that had the most impact for great results for the following year.

-Cool season grasses undergo stress each summer as the hot, dry periods of the year weaken the turf, and a percentage of the turf density dies off with each cycle of the seasons.
-These conditions make it necessary to renovate the turf each fall, typically from early September until mid-October, to ensure a thick lush lawn the following spring.
+Cool-season grasses undergo stress each summer as the hot, dry periods of the year weaken the turf.
+And a percentage of the turf density dies off with each cycle of the seasons.
+These conditions make it necessary to renovate the turf each fall.
+Typically from early September until mid-October, to ensure a thick lush lawn the following spring.

 If you’re having troubles with your lawn, you might find a good lawn professional in your area.
 It’s a pretty good service to find local landscapers/gardeners.

 Think of it as a farmer cultivating the earth before sowing his crop; without ground prep, your results will be seriously diminished.
 The better you prepare the soil, the better the results will be.
-I recommend performing several passes over the lawn; especially in the extremely bare areas, the soil needs to be churned for proper preparing.
+I recommend performing several passes over the lawn care; especially in the extremely bare areas, the soil needs to be churned for proper preparing.